vsrinivas/fuchsia/docs/development/workflows/fx.md

 As with products, there are many more, but the following bundles are most important to be familiar with:

 * `tools` contains a broad array of the most common developer tools.
-This includes tools for spawning components from command line shells, tools for reconfiguring and testing networks, making http requests, debugging programs, changing audio volume, and so on.
+This includes tools for spawning components from command-line shells, tools for reconfiguring and testing networks, making http requests, debugging programs, changing audio volume, and so on.
 * `tests` causes all test programs to be built.
 Most test programs can be invoked using `run-test-component` on the device, or via `fx run-test`.
 * `kitchen_sink` is a target that causes all other build targets to be included.
 It is useful when testing the impact of core changes, or when making large scale changes in the code base.
-It is also may be a fun configuration for enthusiasts to play with, as it includes all software available in the source tree.
-Note that kitchen sink will produce more than 20GB of build artifacts and requires at least 2GB of storage on the target device.
+It also may be a fun configuration for enthusiasts to play with, as it includes all software available in the source tree.
+Note that kitchen sink will produce more than 20GB of build artifacts and requires at least 2GB of storage on the target device (size estimates from Q1/2019).

-## <a name="build"></a> Execute a build
+## Execute a build

 For most use cases, only `fx full-build` is needed.
 The build is optimized for fast incremental rebuilds, as such, repeating this command does the